Sweet-Papa-Technologies/fofo-docs/example_docs/src/documentationGenerator.ts.md

-# src/documentationGenerator.ts
+# src/documentationGenerator.ts - fofo-docs

-**Summary:** The code aims to generate documentation for a project, including creating necessary directories and handling JSON context files.
+**Summary:** The code aims to generate documentation for a project by saving the project context to a JSON file and converting it to Markdown format.

 - **File Location:** .//src/documentationGenerator.ts
 - **Language:** TypeScript